Re-Opening, Open, Closed, Explore Virtual NYC

 There is no shortage of pizza, bagels, street vendors, cupcakes, craft beer and cocktails, rooftops and mini food parks to explore and so many more food choices in the five boroughs, along with wonderful guides who can't wait to show you them all!!!!

-Most every museum is open with reduced capacity, safety protocols and most have reservations required.
+Most every museum and attraction is open with reduced capacity, safety protocols, reservations and vaccination proof.
 Check out the new Museum of Ice Cream (SoHo), Guggenheim, MoMA, Whitney and so many more museums from which to choose.

 Attractions & Sightseeing